 Now this one is up to you, but if you would like to know more about the differences between these, check our hair extensions buying guide.

 Gone are the days of the same shampoos and conditioners.
-You can enter any retail store and browse through a selection of “ethnic hair” products.
+You can enter any retail store and browse a selection of “ethnic hair” products.
 Unfortunately, manufacturers often fill these with awful chemicals that will never make your hair move naturally.

 As for extensions, check this article and give it a good read.
 If you are too busy to do so now, just don’t order any products with petrolatum jelly.
 It might come under slightly different names, but that is easy to spot.

-Everyone boasts about washing their hair daily, but this simply does not work with African American hair!
+Everyone boasts about washing their hair daily, but this does not work with African American hair!
 Thankfully, hair extensions also don’t require frequent washes.
 Once or twice a week is enough.
 Just be sure not to use sodium lauryl sulfate.
 Most importantly, never bleach your hair!
 You can’t pull a blond look without damaging your natural locks.

 Buying hair extensions is tremendous and all that, but what if you want to grow your natural strands to a reasonable length?
-While you can’t beat genetics and the laws of chemistry, these simple tips should at least help you to strengthen your hairstyle.
+While you can’t beat genetics and the laws of chemistry, these simple tips should at least help you strengthen your hairstyle.
 More robust hair means fewer balding spots and a fuller look!

 Regular oils don’t work on black hair, be it curly or any other texture other than straight.
 How so?
 Natural oils and different greasy build-ups simply do not travel back to the ends of your hair.
 Therefore, your strands will not be naturally coated with moisturizing particles.